2b-t/myactuator_rmd/ReadMe.md

 $ sudo apt-get install -y python3 python3-pip python3-pybind11
 ```

-After having installed its dependencies you will have to install the driver either as a C++ library or Python package as described in the following steps.
+After having installed its dependencies you will have to install the driver SDK either as a C++ library or Python package as described in the following steps.
 Both will use CMake to compile the C++ code.

 ### 1.1 Building the C++ library

-For **building the C++ driver** open a new terminal inside this folder and execute the following commands
+For **building the C++ driver SDK** open a new terminal inside this folder and execute the following commands

 ```bash
 $ mkdir build